afm-sayem/ground-zero/README.md

 [![Dependency Status](https://david-dm.org/afm-sayem/api-server-seed.svg)](https://david-dm.org/afm-sayem/api-server-seed)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://opensource.org/licenses/MIT)

-API seed project put together using Express, [ObjectionJS](https://github.com/Vincit/objection.js) and PostgreSQL.
+Ground Zero is a collection of features implemented on top of Express with the help of [ObjectionJS](https://github.com/Vincit/objection.js) and PostgreSQL.
+The API stores and serves data for a movie review site.

-Try the api with some [sample requests](https://github.com/afm-sayem/api-server-seed/wiki/Sample-API-Requests)
+Play with the API with some [sample requests](https://github.com/afm-sayem/api-server-seed/wiki/Sample-API-Requests).

-####Features:

-- Authentication
+### Features:

-- User verification
+- User registration with verification
+- Token based authentication
+- Permissions
+- Dynamic query filters
 - Full-text search
-- Email
-- Worker
+- Geolocation
-- API Docs using RAML specification
+- Browsable API documentation
-- File uploading
+- *Planned*: Recommendations

-###Prerequisites:
+### API Design:
+The filtering API is using [objection-find](http://github.com/vincit/objection-find) which exposes a powerful queryable API to the consumers.
+The API consumer can dynamcally filter on the properties of any resource they have access to without a single modification done to the server.

+All query parameters are grouped in four classes: filters, pagination, inclusions and ordering.
+There's an excellent discussion in [one of the issues in Ghost](https://github.com/TryGhost/Ghost/issues/5463) where they discuss implementing this pattern to let the consumers access the API easily.

+### Getting started:

- - Install [nvm](https://github.com/creationix/nvm) and then `nvm install node`.
+ - Install [nvm](https://github.com/creationix/nvm) and then `nvm install node` (*minimum version: 7.x*).
  - Add `node_modules` to your path variable.
 For example, for `zsh`, add this to your `.zshrc`: `export PATH="$PATH:./node_modules/.bin"`
  - Install project dependencies: `npm install`
  - Install [PostgreSQL](https://www.postgresql.org/download/) and create a database.